 | Non-Resident Aliens | 3 |

-Take a look at the following statistics related to the make-up of the foreign languages & linguistics majors at University of California - Santa Barbara.
+Review the following statistics on the composition of the foreign languages & linguistics majors at University of California-Santa Barbara.

 | Major | Annual Graduates |